shahsaumil2001/swift-localization/README.md

 # Swift-Localization #

-swift-localization is a payment application user interface that showcases various app language support and switching between each other.
+swift-localization is a payment application that showcases various app language support and switching between each other.
 The application has the ability to save the preferred language.

 https://github.com/user-attachments/assets/8b90f33a-38c1-4b9b-bf66-3fba6fbed247